NDIS Glossary of terms

-Local Area Coordinators (LACs) – NDIA staff who link people with disability to the NDIS and service providers, and build the capacity of individuals, carers and the community to support people with disability.
+Local Area Coordinators (LACs) – contracted providers who undertake NDIS planning meetings and link people with disability to service providers and, build the capacity of individuals, carers, and the community to support people with disability.

 Mainstream services – services that provide support to a range of people and not just people with disability, such as education, income support, public housing, employment, public transport, or health services.